Digital-Swiss/linuxpatch-ansible/README.md

 ## Variables

 - `api_key`: The API key required for the script execution.
 You should replace the placeholder with your actual API key.
+- `lp_url`: The URL of the linuxpatch.com installation script.

 ## Usage